indiqusdocs/yntraa/docs/Administration/ResellerManagement/ManagingReseller-taggedAccounts.md

 Reseller-tagged [accounts can be managed and updated](/docs/Administration/SubscribersandAccounts/CreatingandUpdatingSubscriberAccounts) in the same way as regular subscriber accounts.

 :::note
 Reseller tags can not be updated via the UI.
-In order to do so, please raise a request to Apiculus (By Yotta) Support.
+In order to do so, please raise a request to Yntraa (By Yotta) Support.
 :::